 Health Benefits

 Fermentation multiplies nutrition and health benefits far beyond those of fresh cabbage.
 Cabbage is already a good source of vitamins C and K, but the fermentation which transforms it into sauerkraut increases the bioavailability of nutrients, making it even more nutritious than the original cabbage.
 Fermentation is a process during which microorganisms on the cabbage digest its natural sugars, converting them into carbon dioxide and organic acids.
 It starts when yeast and bacteria that are naturally present in the air, the cabbage itself, and even your clean hands, come into contact with the sugars in the cabbage.
-Sauerkraut fermentation creates conditions that promotes the growth of beneficial probiotics – good bacteria that provide powerful health benefits.
-Probiotics also help make foods more digestible, increasing your gut’s ability to absorb vitamins and minerals.
+Sauerkraut fermentation creates conditions that promotes the growth of probiotics (good bacteria).
+This helps make foods more digestible, increasing your gut’s ability to absorb vitamins and minerals.

-Maintaining healthy gut helps prevent the growth of harmful bacteria improving our immune system.
+Maintaining a healthy gut helps prevent the growth of harmful bacteria, improving our immune system.
 Its a natural way of putting your body in the best position possible to fight disease.

 Experiments using different types of food on sailing expeditions began in earnest, and famed Captain James Cook drew the lucky straw with sauerkraut in 1768.
 He was outfitted with almost 8000 pounds of the fermented cabbage, each man being rationed two pounds a week, and at the end of his three years’ journey, returned without a single death attributed to scurvy.
 An incredulous first!
 It literally changed the world!
 The number of lives that were saved with this discovery is unimaginable.
 A century later, during the American Civil War, physician John Jay Terrell began using sauerkraut to treat the same disease.
 In times when Vitamin C – the “fresh fruit vitamin”, is not so easy to come by, sauerkraut is a practical and healthful solution.